 Back when Canon introduced the EOS R in 2018 everything was simple.
 This was the only full-frame mirrorless EOS you could buy so you didn’t have to agonise over specs, features and prices.

 But now that Canon has introduced the cheaper EOS RP it’s introduced a lot of questions.
 The EOS RP is a much cheaper entry point into Canon’s new EOS R system, but will you sacrifice too many features compared to the EOS R?
+Which is the best Canon camera?

 So we’ve broken down all the key specifications and differences to examine them one by one to help you decide which is best for you; the Canon EOS RP or the Canon EOS R.